-In the context of social media monitoring, keywords are the words (or the combinations of words) that you type into the program so that the program can find all online documents that contain these words.
+In the context of social media monitoring, keywords are the words (or the combinations of words) that you type into your monitoring tool so that the tool can find all documents that contain these words across the web and social networks.
 A document can be a Tweet, a Facebook/Google+ post, a name of the YouTube video, a message on the forum; a sentence on a blog, in an online article, or on a Q&A site.
 So, an example of a keyword can be "IBM", "Bank of Scotland", "Harry Potter and the cursed child" or almost anything else.

 What keywords should you monitor?

-While you can monitor absolutely any keywords, there are five main types of keywords that usually make the most sense for businesses to monitor:
+While you can track absolutely any keywords, there are five main types of keywords that are definitely worth plugging into your social media monitoring tool:

-Now let's talk in more detail about each of these types so that you could find keywords that are exactly right for your business and perhaps discover new ideas for effective monitoring.
+Now let's talk in more detail about each of these types so that you could find keywords that are exactly right for your business and perhaps discover new ideas for effective social listening.

 Type 1: Brand/Company